 Before you can figure out the right aids for visually impaired seniors, you need to understand the common causes of vision loss.
 So we'll start there.
 Age-related macular degeneration (AMD), cataracts, glaucoma, diabetic retinopathy, and retinitis pigmentosa are the five most common causes of vision loss in seniors.
 Each condition has its own set of risk factors for acquiring the disease and symptoms to look for.
 Let's dive into each one.

-Age-related macular degeneration (AMD) is a deterioration of the part of the retina responsible for central vision.
+A deterioration of the part of the retina responsible for central vision.
 While AMD might not cause complete blindness, it can progress over time and lead to severe visual impairment in which the person may have very little vision beyond recognizing outlines of large shapes and figures.
 Symptoms include blurry or distorted central vision as well as blind spots in the center of the field of view.
 Early detection is critical for successful treatment, so be sure to get regular eye exams so symptoms can be caught and treated.
 Using an Amsler Grid is a great way to detect signs of AMD and to be aware of the progression of the disease after diagnosis.
 Download a free one from BrightFocus!

-Cataracts are a clouding of the eye's natural lens, which blocks light from reaching the back surface of the eye, causing blurred or foggy vision.
+A clouding of the eye's natural lens, which blocks light from reaching the back surface of the eye, causing blurred or foggy vision.
 Cataracts develop slowly over time, but can be accelerated by certain medical conditions, medications, and excessive exposure to ultraviolet (UV) radiation from sunlight or tanning beds.
 This is the only disease on this list that has a cure.
 Cataracts can be solved through surgery, where the natural lens is replaced with a plastic lens to restore normal vision.
 Surgery will only be performed once the issue has worsened significantly.
 And some people, due to other comorbidities, aren't candidates for surgery at all.
 The outcome is that many people are affected by cataracts, so visual aids are still important to pursue.

-Glaucoma is an increase in pressure inside the eye that damages its optic nerve, leading to gradual vision loss, if left untreated.
+An increase in pressure inside the eye that damages its optic nerve, leading to gradual vision loss, if left untreated.
 It may have no obvious symptoms until significant damage has already occurred, so regular checkups with an ophthalmologist are essential for early detection and treatment.
 Common signs include tunnel-like visual field, halos around lights, redness in eyes, headache/eye pain, nausea/vomiting, and blurred/double vision.

-Diabetic retinopathy occurs when high blood sugar levels damage blood vessels on the light-sensitive tissue at the back surface of your eye.
+Occurs when high blood sugar levels damage blood vessels on the light-sensitive tissue at the back surface of your eye.
 This can lead to blurry or distorted vision or even total blindness if left untreated for too long.
 Managing blood sugar well and regular screenings with an eye care professional are essential for preventing and detecting this condition so that it can be treated before permanent damage occurs.

-Retinitis pigmentosa is an inherited disorder that affects both eyes equally, resulting in gradual narrowing of peripheral vision, usually during childhood.
+An inherited disorder that affects both eyes equally, resulting in gradual narrowing of peripheral vision, usually during childhood.
 This is followed by night blindness later in life, eventually leading to total blindness as an older adult if left untreated.
 Since this condition is genetic, it can't be prevented.
 But regular treatment with an ophthalmologist can help slow down the progression towards total blindness, significantly increasing quality of life for those affected by this condition.

 Effects of Vision Loss on Seniors